-- The Chronicle of Philanthropy is hosting an interactive session on “COVID19, the Economy, and the Nonprofit World” today, March 26th, at 3:30pm.
-The session will feature a panel of experts who will provide the latest on how nonprofits, foundations, and donors are responding to the emergency and adapting to new circumstances.
-Register here.
+- The Chronicle of Philanthropy is hosting an interactive session on “COVID19, the Economy, and the Nonprofit World”.
+The session featured a panel of experts who will provide the latest on how nonprofits, foundations, and donors are responding to the emergency and adapting to new circumstances.

 - G2G Consulting holds regular webinars on legislation in Ohio and the federal government.
 Learn more here.

 - Common Future released a resource list organized by theme.

 - 100 Days in Appalachia compiled articles, from healthcare to electricity demands, on how the virus is affecting Appalachia.

 - Americans for the Arts compiling data on how COVID19 is impacting the arts economy.

 - Artists Thrive published a resource page that has many ideas for artists and grantmakers alike to explore during the crisis.